-Real life rarely lives up to the fantasy one in books though – it takes Cat a long time to realise that, which gives us more fun.
-This obsession is repeatedly on the brink of ruining things with the Tilneys, and with the spurned Johnny, a jealous Bella and Henry’s older brother Frederick in the mix, Cat has a lot of fence-mending to do.
+Real life rarely lives up to the fantasy one in books though – it takes Cat a long time to realise that which gives us more fun.
+This obsession is repeatedly on the brink of ruining things with the Tilneys, and with the spurned Johnny and Henry’s older brother Frederick in the mix too, Cat has a lot of fence-mending to do.

-It was a pleasant surprise to see the original’s concerns about the marriage market transpose perfectly to modern relationships and dating.
-If you think about it, social networking was certainly alive and well back in Austen’s day, for how else could partners be selected.
-I’d wager that Regency gossip went almost as fast as texting, sorry, txtg.
+Austen’s concerns about the marriage market transpose perfectly to modern relationships and dating.
+Social networking was certainly alive and well back in her day, for how else could partners be selected.
+I’d wager that gossip in Austen’s times went almost as fast as texting, sorry, txtg.

-A nice touch by the publishers is the tie-in reprints being simultaneously published of Austen’s original novels with introductions by the authors doing the reworking.
-The covers have the same basic images, less the modern additions, which is rather cool.
+I love that the publishers are simultaneously bringing out reprints of Austen’s original novels with introductions by the reworking authors.
+The covers have the same images, less the modern additions, which is rather cool.

-I thoroughly enjoyed McDermid’s Northanger Abbey, and I would urge you to push it into the hands of any teenaged girls you know to see what they think, even my picky daughter was a bit interested!
+I thoroughly enjoyed McDermid’s version, and I would urge you to push it into the hands of any teenaged girls you know to see what they think of it, even my picky daughter was a bit interested!

 Annabel is one of the editors of Shiny New Books, and still has problems getting her thumbs to work for txtg.